SWAG

 SWAG Programming Language

-The Swag compiler can generate fast native code with a custom x64 backend or with LLVM.
-It can also act as an interpreter for a scripting language.
+The Swag compiler can generate high-performance native code using a custom x64 backend or LLVM, and it can also function as an interpreter for scripting purposes.

-Swag has full compile-time evaluation, type reflection at both runtime and compile time, meta programming, generics, a powerful macro system...
+Swag offers advanced features like full compile-time evaluation, type reflection at both runtime and compile time, meta-programming, generics, a powerful macro system, and much more.

 Warning

 Swag is open source and released under the MIT license.
-You will find the compiler source code on GitHub.
-You can also visit the YouTube channel to see some little coding sessions.
+The compiler source code is available on GitHub.
+Check out our YouTube channel for coding sessions.

 Warning

-The language evolves, and those videos can show out of date syntax.
-But the corresponding scripts on GitHub are always up to date and running.
+As the language evolves, some videos might show outdated syntax.
+However, the corresponding scripts on GitHub are always up-to-date and functional.

 Note

-The pages of this web site and all the related documentations have been generated with Swag, as the compiler can also produce HTML based on markdown files and source code.
+This website and all related documentation were generated using Swag.
+The compiler can also produce HTML from markdown files and source code.